KyleMcMaster/kyle-mcmaster-blog/backlog/AsynchronousMessaging.md

     id6d(Chain of Responsibility in NServiceBus)
     id6e(Send Only Endpoints with ASP.NET Core)
     id7a(Saga Pattern in NServiceBus)
-    id7b(Saga Timeouts and Termination)
+    id7b(Creating your first Saga and Persisting Saga Data) id7c(Saga Timeouts and Termination)
     id8a(Unit Testing NServiceBus Handlers)
     id9a(Monitoring with ServicePulse)

     id1 --> id2
     id2 --> id3
     id3 --> id4
+    id4 --> id7a
+    subgraph Sagas
+    id7a --> id7b
+    id7b --> id7c
+    end
+    id4 --> id8a
+    subgraph Testing
+    id8a
+    end
     id4 --> id5a
-    id4 --> id9a
-    subgraph Additional Topics
-    id9a
-    end
     subgraph Transports
     id5a --> id5b
     id5b --> id5c